 St. Simons is a somewhat small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Georgia.
 With a population of 13,145 people and four constituent neighborhoods, St. Simons is the 74th largest community in Georgia.

 St. Simons home prices are not only among the most expensive in Georgia, but St. Simons real estate also consistently ranks among the most expensive in America.

-St. Simons is a decidedly white-collar town, with fully 89.38% of the workforce employed in white-collar jobs, well above the national average.
-Overall, St. Simons is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in St. Simons who work in management occupations (15.56%), sales jobs (13.63%), and office and administrative support (8.62%).
+St. Simons is a decidedly white-collar town, with fully 88.14% of the workforce employed in white-collar jobs, well above the national average.
+Overall, St. Simons is a town of professionals, sales and office workers, and managers.
+There are especially a lot of people living in St. Simons who work in sales jobs (16.82%), management occupations (13.85%), and teaching (11.25%).

 St. Simons is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The most common language spoken in St. Simons is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and German.